YouTube video

 Yin Yoga

-Yin is a more passive style of yoga which targets the deep connective tissues of the body.
+Yin is a more passive style of yoga, suitable for all fitness levels, which targets the deep connective tissues of the body.
 To get into the deeper muscles, yin yoga poses are held for a longer period of time.
 You are likely to do more passive seated postures in a yin class.

 Restorative Yoga